rust-cli/book/src/tutorial/packaging.md

 ### When to use it

 `cargo install` is a simple way to install a binary crate.
-It's very convenient for Rust developers to use, but has some significant downsides:
+It's very convenient for Rust developers to use but has some significant downsides:
 Since it will always compile your source from scratch, users of your tool will need to have
-Rust, cargo, and all other system dependencies your project requires to be installed on their machine.
+Rust, cargo, and all other system dependencies that your project requires installed on their machine.
-Compiling large Rust codebases can also take some time.
+Compiling large Rust codebases can take some time.

 It's best to use this for distributing tools that are targeted at other Rust developers.
-For example:
+For example,
-A lot of cargo subcommands
+a lot of cargo subcommands
 like `cargo-tree` or `cargo-outdated` can be installed with it.

 ## Distributing binaries

-Rust is a language that compiles to native code and by default statically links all dependencies.
+Rust is a language that compiles to native code and statically links all dependencies by default.
 When you run `cargo build`
 on your project that contains a binary called `grrs`, you'll end up with a binary file called `grrs`.
-Try it out:
+Try it out!
 Using `cargo build`, it'll be `target/debug/grrs`, and when you run `cargo build --release`, it'll be `target/release/grrs`.
 Unless you use crates
-that explicitly need external libraries to be installed on the target system (like using the system's version of OpenSSL), this binary will only depend on common system libraries.
+that explicitly need external libraries installed on the target system (like using the system's version of OpenSSL), this binary will only depend on common system libraries.
 That means,